“Context” means two distinct things, and the Go SDK keeps them separate by design:

 Tools run concurrently within a turn.
 If tools mutate your context value, make it goroutine-safe.

 The LLM only sees the conversation history.
-To expose data to it you have the same options as Python:
+To expose data to it:

 Run.